-- a.
-Acute Whole Effluent Toxicity Testing - Monitoring Frequency and Sample Type.
-Not later than 180 days after the EDP, the Permittee must conduct Quarterly acute toxicity tests on a grab effluent sample.
-Acute toxicity test samples must be collected for each point of discharge at the designated monitoring location for the effluent (i.e., downstream from the last treatment process and any in-plant flow return flows where a representative effluent sample can be obtained). - 2) Methods.
+a.
+Acute Whole Effluent Toxicity Testing

+Monitoring Frequency and Sample Type.
+Not later than 180 days after the EDP, the Permittee shall conduct quarterly acute toxicity tests on a grab effluent sample for a period of one year, after which the tests shall be performed annually.
+Acute toxicity test samples must be collected for each point of discharge at the designated monitoring location for the effluent (i.e., Point 001, downstream from the last treatment process and any in-plant flow return flows where a representative effluent sample can be obtained).
+2) Methods.
 The acute toxicity tests must be conducted in accordance with the EPA document, Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms (EPA-821-R-02-012, Fifth Edition, 2002) and Table IA of 40 CFR Part 136.
 Tests must provide a measure of the acute toxicity as determined by the effluent concentration that causes 50 percent mortality of the test organisms over a 48-hour period.

 The tests must be static renewal tests.
-The acute toxicity tests must provide a measure of the acute toxicity as determined by the effluent concentration that represents the $LC{50}$ .
-Test results must be expressed in terms of the $LC{50}$ and reported in TUa on the monthly DMR, where TUa = 100 / $LC{50}$ .
+The acute toxicity tests must provide a measure of the acute toxicity as determined by the effluent concentration that represents the LC{50} .
+Test results must be expressed in terms of the LC{50} and reported in TU_a on the monthly DMR, where TU_a = 100 / LC{50} .